soltk/oop-text-adventure/FinalProject/README.txt

  	At the conclusion of the game, the user must defeat the final enemy to make it to their car, which can only be accessed if the player had picked up their car keys in one of the previous rooms.
-There are different endings depending on player actions, so it is essentially a short and simple ìChoose your own adventureî game.
+There are different endings depending on player actions, so it is essentially a short and simple ‚ÄúChoose your own adventure‚Äù game.
 The game
 	serves as a mix between storytelling and problem solving although it lacks an actual UI or graphics in the text adventure spirit, so it would be more entertaining to players who are fans of the genre or are highly imaginative and love reading and logic